hunsrus/linux-config/README.md

 Las instrucciones y todo lo necesario está en la carpeta `xilinx` (No incluye instalador pesa una banda)

-## QtCreator rompe las bolas con los kits:
+## QtCreator rompe las bolas con los kits
 1. Execute in your terminal the command: `sudo apt-get install qt5-default` to install qt version 5.
 2. Verify the version of your Qt and the location of your qmake file.
 Do this by executing in your terminal the command `qmake --version`.
 You may have a result similar to this line.
 QMake version 3.1 Using Qt version 5.9.5 in `/usr/lib/x86_64-linux-gnu`.
 What's important here is the location `/usr/lib/x86_64-linux-gnu`.
 3. Open your Qt-creator.